caiocvelasco/project01-docker-ETL-from-API-to-PowerBI/README.md

-# ETL Pipeline from Crypto API to PowerBI, with Dockerized Postgres, Jupyter Notebook, and Python
+# ETL Pipeline from Crypto API to PostgreSQL, with Dockerized Postgres, Jupyter Notebook, and Python

 <img src = "img/project01-etl.png">